mayrocolnago/night/README.md

 // Default will still continue working
 ```

+> Keep in mind that successful connections to non existent databases will create them automatically.

 ### CRUD Operations

 The `crud` trait provides a simple way to implement CRUD operations: